 For more information, please see the following documents:

-American Library Association.
-Access to Electronic Information, Services, and Networks: An Interpretation of the Library Bill of Rights.
+- American Library Association.
+Access to Digital Resources and Services: An Interpretation to the Library Bill of Rights.
 Adopted January 24, 1996 by the ALA Council and most recently amended on June 25, 2019.

 - Association of College and Research Libraries.
 Intellectual Freedom Principles for Academic Libraries: An Interpretation of the Library Bill of Rights.
 July 2000.